 Empathy – how aware are you of others and what might be going on in their world?
 To learn more about empathy, check out Brené Brown’s Ted Talks.

 Social skills – to some extent, this is the ability to pull all the other things together and to put it into practice.
 So, for example, using it to improve your assertiveness, to build trust and to improve influencing skills.

 Watch video guide on becoming more emotionally intelligent.

 It’s clear that many of today’s line managers need more help than they are currently getting.
 As their role continues to evolve – and as workplaces themselves transform – so too must managers’ skillsets and behaviours.

-The job of HR, OD and L&D functions is to pinpoint exactly where their organisation's manager populations most need help and to help enable that development – this is a crucial next step.
+The job of HR, OD and L&D functions is to pinpoint exactly where their organisation's manager populations most need support and to help enable that development – this is a crucial next step.
 The effectiveness of teams and organisations everywhere depends on it.